arpanpoudel/MySQL/README.md

 - tabulate
 - mysql

-Function defined and its description:
+Function defined and its description as required for class works:
 -	open_database() : opens the database
 - printFormat(): format the results of sql operation
 - executeSelect(): performs the operation defined by the query, displays the result in terminal and returns the result.